The Unicorn founder roadmap: Two decades of insights into the DACH startup ecosystem

 While the commonalities in backgrounds of unicorn founders in the last two decades are quite noticeable, there are ongoing efforts in the ecosystem to further democratize entrepreneurship for founders who don't come from these types of backgrounds, don't already have a network that can provide the initial capital as well as support them on their entrepreneurial journey, and are facing other types of discrimination.

 One of these game changers is Antler - a place where every talent with the right drive, spike, and grit has the chance to build a defining company of tomorrow.

 Another component to maximize your chances of success toward the one billion dollar mark is to have the right investor on board.
 It is typically difficult to grow your venture big and fast enough without raising external funding, such as venture capital.
 According to Ali Tamaseb who researched over 200 startups with billion-dollar valuations, 92% of these billion-dollar companies were VC-backed.

 However, great investors will not only provide money but also open important doors for you, including introductions to other investors, potential customers, key team hires, and be your guiding partner along the way.

 The relationship between founder and investor is often compared to a marriage.
 If the business is a success, it can become a +10 year mutual journey — so choose wisely!
 The early-stage investor ecosystem in the region has come a long way over the last decade.
-And while there is still a large gap to the leading international markets, in particular in growth-stage financing, many highly professional investors are active in the region.
+And while there is still a large gap in the leading international markets, in particular in growth-stage financing, many highly professional investors are active in the region.